HAZardous MATerials spills and decontamination

 HAZMAT training is very specialised, with the equipment just as specialised and extremely expensive.
 HAZMAT incidents are regarded as the most costly type of incident due to their low incident volume and high equipment and training cost.
 Local HAZMAT brigades are equipped with front-line HAZMAT equipment including containment bags, chemical resistant splash-suits and boots, chemcial detection equipment, additional Breathing Apparatus sets and chemical leak repair kits.

 At any HAZMAT incident, crews must isolate the area, to keep crews and the public away from hazardous materials, and identify the material.
 The 'dirty' or contaminated area is clearly separated from the 'clean' or uncontaminated area.
-One area is set aside as the decontamination area, which is used to clean any residual chemical off firefighters, once they have completed their task at the spill.
+One area is set aside as the decontamination area, which is used to clean any residual material off firefighters, once they have completed their task at the spill.

 Once the firefighters have finished their task, or have run low on air, they must be decontaminated before they can get out of their chemical suits, and out into the 'clean' area.